SulaimanMohammad/Drone_VESPA/README.md

 1. Drone variables: related with actual drone:

-    - **max_acceleration, max_deceleration**: Initial values can be changed using [Calibration](https://github.com/SulaimanMohammad/Drone_VESPA/blob/main/src/drone/unit_tests/Calibration/measure_acc.py)or kept the same.
+    - **max_acceleration, max_deceleration**: Initial values can be changed using [Calibration](https://github.com/SulaimanMohammad/Drone_VESPA/blob/main/src/drone/unit_tests/Calibration/measure_acc.py) or kept the same.
 The drone will also adjust these dynamically while moving so no need to change anything after the first flight.
     - **defined_groundspeed**: Speed of the drone at the first movement commanded by the sink.
     - **lidar_scan**: Indicates whether to use lidar for object avoidance.
 Set to `True` if using lidar, otherwise `False`.
     - **speed_of_drone**: Speed of the drone in m/s after the first movement.
 It's recommended to keep this speed between 2 to 4 m/s, and 2 m/s if using lidar to ensure fast reactivity.